matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 });
 ```

-4. To interact with the governance smart contract, we need to connect to Ethereum and create the corresponding `ethers` `Contract` object:
+4. To interact with the governance smart contract, Ethereum provider and the corresponding `ethers` `Contract` object are needed:

 ```ts
 // Imports